oyeoyeleye/Customer-retention-classification-using-Telecom/README.md

 # Telecom Churn Analysis

 ### Goal
-Predict if a customer is likely to leave the network provider or not.
+A simple prediction if a customer is likely to leave the network provider or not using Pyspark.

 ### Summary
 Prediction of Churn is True or False: Using Telecom Dataset and making predictions using Classification Algorithms.
 Displaying Classification Metrics and compare algorithm’s Classification Report and Confusion Matrix.
 Make predictions if a customer is likely to leave the network provider or Not.